yikwill/geos-cf-gnn/README.md

 5. Make informed edits to the model to improve forecasting accuracy.
 6. Write an academic paper documenting our model/results and submit it for publication.

+## Ethical Sweep
+At a high level, this work may help provide accurate forecast models which can help promote global health and awareness for changes in climate.
+This work can help these causes and has close to no negative use cases.
+Current approaches use fully integrated chemistry models and simulations in order to forecast composition.
+Due to the complexity in forecasting a limited GNN may not provide accurate results for forecasting and may require additional data.
+Our team consists of computer science majors with semi similar backgrounds with a few outliers.
+It is not as diverse as I would hope for, in part as the topic is not easily approachable.
+To handle mistakes, we will discuss them during project meetings and go over miscommunications in person for diving tasks.
+Additionally, we may check over each others work to pre emptively catching errors.

 ## Works Cited
 [1] Keller, C. A., Knowland, K. E., Duncan, B. N., Liu, J., Anderson, D. C., Das, S., ... & Pawson, S. (2021).
 Description of the NASA GEOS composition forecast modeling system GEOS‐CF v1.
 0. Journal of Advances in Modeling Earth Systems, 13(4), e2020MS002413.